 The Capital Securities may trade at prices that do not fully reflect the value of accrued but unpaid interest with respect to the underlying Junior Subordinated Debentures.
 See "Certain United States Federal Income Tax Consequences--Sale of Capital Securities."
 A holder of Capital Securities that disposes of its Capital Securities between record dates for payments of Distributions (and consequently does not receive a Distribution from the Trust for the period prior to such disposition) will nevertheless be required to include in income as ordinary income an amount equal to the accrued but unpaid interest on the Junior Subordinated Debentures through the date of disposition and to add such amount to its adjusted tax basis in the Capital Securities disposed of.
-Such holder will recognize a capital loss to the extent the selling price (which may not fully reflect the value of accrued but unpaid interest).
+Such holder will recognize a capital loss to the extent the selling price (which may not fully reflect the value of accrued but unpaid interest) is less than its adjusted tax basis (which will include accrued but unpaid interest).
 Subject to certain limited exceptions, capital losses cannot be applied to offset ordinary income for United States federal income tax purposes.
 See "Certain Federal Income Tax Consequences--Original Issue Discount" and "--Sales of Capital Securities."